dfinity/bitcoin-canister/bootstrap/README.md

 ./check_chaintip.sh $BITCOIN_DIR
 ```

-Make sure that the outpoint of the above command specifies that you have a chain that has the status "active", and has a height of at least `$HEIGHT - 10`.
+Make sure that the output of the above command specifies that you have a chain that has the status "active", and has a height of at least `$HEIGHT - 10`.
 For example, if you set the `$HEIGHT` to 10010 in the earlier steps, the height of the chain should be >= 10000.
-It would look something like this:
+It should look something like this:

 ```
 [